 Repairing and Rebuilding After a Flood

 Check with the Community Development Department at 360.740.2696 before you start repairs.
-A building permit is required for removing, altering or replacing the roof, walls, siding, wallboard, plaster, insulation, paneling, cabinets, flooring, electrical system, plumbing, heating or air conditioning.
+A building permit is required for most repairs to a structure, including removing, altering or replacing the roof, walls, siding, wallboard, plaster, insulation, paneling, cabinets, flooring, electrical system, plumbing, heating or air conditioning.

 You may proceed with the following emergency repairs without a permit:

-• Removing and disposing of damaged contents, carpeting, wallboard, insulation, etc.
+• Removing and disposing of damaged contents, carpeting, drywall, wallboard, insulation, etc.

-• Hosing, scrubbing or cleaning floors, walls, ductwork, etc.
+• Removing debris, scrubbing or cleaning floors, walls, ductwork, etc.

 • Covering holes in roofs or walls and covering windows to prevent weather from inflicting further damage.

-• Making the building safe to enter by removing sagging ceilings, shoring up broken foundations, and other actions.
+• Removing sagging ceilings, shoring up broken foundations, and other actions.

 Want to reduce damage from the next flood?